Jriojas47/Jesses-Project/README.md

-# Jesses-Project
+# Solidwork Files
-This project contains all the content needed for the Project such as the videos, notes and 3D models
+This is needed for the project to build the receiver and transmitter holder